 HOW DID IT GO?

-If this was hard, then you probably aren't there yet.
-Don't be afraid to share your process and keep working towards your own style.
+If this was hard, then you probably aren’t there yet.
+Don’t be afraid to share your process and keep working towards your own style.
 Practice, practice, practice!
 It is how every single artist gets where they want to go.
-If it was easy, then you might just be ready to share it as your own!

 ASK SOMEONE